Opportunities and Limitations in Broadband Sensing: Introduction

-The longer we observe a signal, the more we can expect to know about it.
+The longer we observe a signal, the more we can expect to learn about it.
 Thus, it is no surprise that the IQFI will typically grow with the duration $T$ of a protocol.
 In fact, we find a number of constraints on how IQFI grows with $T$.
 First, we find that any protocol starting on the equator of the Bloch sphere that involves only $\pi$-pulses has an IQFI of $2\pi\zeta^2 T$, where $\zeta\equiv \mu/\hbar$ is the inverse gyromagnetic ratio of the system being used as a sensor \cite{phillips1977magnetic}.
-Second, for an arbitrary protocol with $\zeta BT/ \ll 1$, the IQFI is close to $2\pi\zeta^2 T$.
-Then we find a particular protocol that significantly exceeds $2\pi\zeta^2 T$ --- by continuously transversely driving a spin with a $gX$ term, our protocol has a peak sensitivity around $2g$, with IQFI scaling quadratically with time.
+Second, for an arbitrary protocol with $\zeta BT \ll 1$, the IQFI is close to $2\pi\zeta^2 T$.
+Then we study a particular protocol that significantly exceeds $2\pi\zeta^2 T$ --- by continuously driving a spin with a transverse $gX$ term, our protocol has a peak sensitivity around $2g$, with IQFI scaling quadratically with time.
 We further show that the IQFI can not exceed quadratic scaling with time, so that this protocol is in a sense optimal.
-However, the practical restriction to the small signal regime $\zeta BT\ll 1$ is not uncommon, due in part to phase ambiguities that may arise in the accrued phase if one begins to violate this limit.
-Additionally if $T_d$ is a characteristic decoherence time of the system, then we are practically constrained to $T < T_d$.
-Thus for $B \ll 1/(\zeta T_d)$ and fixed $T_d$, we also find $\zeta BT\ll1$.
-In these contexts, our result show that sensing should be expected to be limited by the bound of $2\pi\zeta^2 T$.
-Physically, this corresponds to when the peak angular excursion of the Bloch vector is much less than $\pi$.
-On the other hand, for weak fields, if we can sense for long times so that $\zeta B T \centernot\ll 1$, then we can accumulate quadratically more IQFI.
+However, the practical restriction to the small signal regime $\zeta BT\ll 1$ is not uncommon, due in part to phase ambiguities that may arise in the accrued phase if one begins to leave this regime.

 Beyond signal estimation and detection, our results can be applied to better understand the performance of dynamical decoupling \cite{viola1999dynamical, viola2003robust, khodjasteh2009dynamical, santos2006enhanced}.
-Here we find that for many protocols, the average (over the initial state) IQFI is at least linearly proportional to $T$.
+Here we find that for many dynamical decoupling protocols, the average (over the initial state) IQFI is at least linearly proportional to $T$.
 As a result, dynamical decoupling can at best move the noise sensitivity of a qubit around in frequency space, rather than eliminating sensitivity at all frequencies.
-This gives a firm grounding to the intuition provided in \cite{Bylander2011} that considers the filter functions associated with CPMG sequences \cite{meiboom1958modified, carr1954effects, PhysRevB.77.174509}, a subset of the protocols considered in this work.
+This is reminiscent of the filter functions discussed in \cite{Bylander2011} which considers CPMG sequences \cite{meiboom1958modified, carr1954effects, PhysRevB.77.174509}, a subset of the protocols considered in this work.

 We note that the setting under consideration is different from the waveform estimation studied in \cite{Tsang2011}.
 That work studied how to simultaneously estimate a large number of parameters representing the full time series of a waveform.
 We consider the sensing problem of estimating a single Fourier amplitude, i.e. the systems we consider couple to a monochromatic signal $B\cos{(\omega t)}$.
 The relative simplicity of this setting admits a global analysis of the performance of an arbitrary protocol at different frequencies.